dicekeys/dicekeys-app-typescript/README.md

-# DiceKeys TypeScript App for DiceKeys.app (and future Electron app)
+# DiceKeys TypeScript App for DiceKeys.app and Electron

 =======
 ## Requirements